 Performing a keratin treatment won’t make your hair grow faster.
 Although, since it will improve your hair health and leave it softer, smoother, and more visually appealing, it might help maintaining a longer hair cut for an extended time.
 One the other hand, stimulating healthy hair growth can be achieved through simple routine habits like performing a scalp massage.
 It will help opening up blood vessels and increase blood circulation, delivering oxygen and essential nutrients to the hair follicles.
-Some shampoos are also formulated to stimulate hair growth, enriched with biotin, vitamins, and oils.
+Some shampoos, like Provillus, are also formulated to stimulate hair growth, enriched with biotin, vitamins, and oils.

 Final considerations about keratin hair treatment